vrandall66/front-end-submissions-public/1811/mod-2/whateverly/barstock.md

 * [ ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.

-* [ ] Exceptional - Meets all expectations for `Proficient`.
+* [ x ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
 There no holes in functionality.

 Comments:

+* This looks great!
+Incredibly clean and simple.
+Responsiveness is really effective at multiple breakpoints.
+Good heirarchy of font styling that clearly denotes what's most/least important on the page at the time.
+Nice display of 'context' - where I only see what I need to see at any given time.

+* I would make it a bit more obvious that I can click on the subcategories under beer/liquor to expand and collapse them.
+Maybe just an up/down or plus/minus icon would be enough to suffice.

+* Even though we're mobile-first which doesn't generally have a concept of 'hover' effects, it would still be nice to have those for desktop on clickable elements.
+(The only one I really notice is the beer/liquor hovers.)

+* Rather than a login button, I'd ask some sort of other question like 'Name of Your Bar' -- I'd be concerned with potential employers recognizing that the login/authentication isn't actually a secure login and not knowing if you recognize that or not.
+You would never store authentication credentials in state the way you are, so this is something I'd consider taking out or changing to something else.